kirienko/gpx-player/README.md

 It takes as input one or more GPX files and creates an animation showing the movement of each track over time.
 This is a simple, open-source alternative to features like Strava's Flyby, which require an account and can have privacy issues.

+For sailing races, it also calculates the distance covered after the 'start' signal and the current speed.

 ## Example:
 ![Example output](example.gif "Example of the script output")